 Here are some easy DIY deodorant recipes that are simple enough for even a lazy DIY-er like me to try!

-If you’ve read my Detox Your Home & DIY Guide (if you haven’t, you can win an ebook version here!), you’ll know that I love Sherri from Overthrow Martha because she has AWESEOME DIY recipes.
+If you’ve read my Detox Your Home & DIY Guide, you’ll know that I love Sherri from Overthrow Martha because she has AWESEOME DIY recipes.
 Also she’s very sweet. 🙂 This is a simple recipe with coconut oil, arrowroot flour, baking soda, and essential oils that she has been using for years.

 Sherri made a variation of the first recipe by adding bentonite clay to the mix to increase the sweat-fighting power.